IDE choices, coding style and formatting, commit practices, naming conventions and other issues relevant to Tapestry committers & contributers.

 Add comments about the state of the fix, or the challenges in creating a fix.
-This often spurs the Issue's adder to
+This often spurs the Issue's adder to provide more details.

 Update the issue description to make it more legible and more precise if needed, i.e., "NPE in CheckUpdates" might become "NullPointerException when checking for updates to files that have been deleted".
 Verbose is good.

 Is it a bug fix without tests?
 No. A good plan is to write a test that fails then work the code until the test passes.
 Often code works in a unit test but fails unexpectedly in an integration test.
 As the G-Man says "Expect unforeseen consequences".

 When you check in a fix, you should close the issue and make sure the fix release is correct.

 We're playing fast and loose – a better procedure would be to mark the bug resolved and verify the fix before closing it.
 That's ok, we have a community to double check our work .